1972 United Kingdom budget: History

 The Conservative government of Edward Heath came to power at the 1970 general election held in June of that year, with a plan for free-market–oriented policies as solutions to the country's unemployment and inflation problems, but subsequent events would force the government to largely abandon this strategy.

 Unemployment had increased considerably by 1972, and in January of that year, the number of unemployed had reached a million, the highest level for more than two decades.
 Opposed to unemployment on moral grounds, Heath encouraged a famous "U-Turn" in economic policy that precipitated what became known as the "Barber boom".

-This was a two-range process involving the budgets of 1972 and 1973, the former of which pumped £2.5 billion (Note: about £ billion at 2021 prices) into the economy in increased pensions and benefits and tax reductions, all of it largely paid for through government borrowing.
+This was a two-step process involving the budgets of 1972 and 1973, the former of which pumped £2.5 billion (Note: about £ billion at 2021 prices) into the economy in increased pensions and benefits and tax reductions, all of it largely paid for through government borrowing.
 Among the tax cuts was a £1bn cut in income tax and incentives to business to retain jobs.

 In terms of government borrowing, £3.4bn (Note: about £ billion at 2021 prices) would be required to pay for the 1972 budget.
 With inflation standing at 7.3%, Prime Minister Heath and Chancellor Barber had introduced an official growth target of 5%, with Barber forecasting UK growth would be at 10% within two years.
 Public expenditure controls were also lifted, with Barber describing his objective as being "To achieve a rate of growth twice as fast as in the past decade".